groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2018/groupdocs.comparison-for-.net-18.7-release-notes.md

 This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 18.7.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Comparison which may affect existing code.
 Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.

-1. Use “DiagramMasterSetting” to manage masters of the Comparison.Diagram.
+1. Use "DiagramMasterSetting" to manage masters of the Comparison.Diagram.

     MasterPath = string;// - User set custom master path UseSourceMaster = bool;// - true – use master from source and target together, false – use default or custom master